ultimaweapon/tsuki/README.md

 All public API of Tsuki should provide 100% safety as long as you don't use unsafe API incorrectly.

 Tsuki was not designed to run untrusted Lua script.
 Although you can limit what Lua script can do by not expose a function to it but there is no way to limit amount of memory or execution time used by Lua script.
 The meaning of this is Lua script can cause a panic due to out of memory or never return the control back to Rust with infinite loop.
+It is also possible for Lua script to cause stack overflow on Rust.

 ## Performance